 Why Choose Our Colorado Springs Physical Therapy Clinic?

 Likewise, at TurningPoint Medical Group, our physical therapists touch you.
-This is what we mean by ‘hands-on’ care.
+This is what we mean by ‘hands-on’ manual physical therapy.
 Similar to how a chiropractor touches you in order to adjust your spine, a physical therapist holds and moves parts of your body to determine what’s wrong and how to properly treat your condition.

 Finally, we offer the very unique technology called GyroStim Therapy to repair and retrain the brain.
 The results have been nothing short of amazing.
 GyroStim therapy is proven to treat brain injuries and brain disorders with highly effective results.
 We are the only clinic in Colorado Springs with GyroStim and one of only a handful in the United States.
 We have patients come from all over the world for this new, life-changing treatment.